This guide has everything you need to know about handheld massagers, including best handheld massager models but...

 You would be hard pressed to find a comparable model that is this reliable and well made.

-3. Thumper E501 Sport Percussive Massager (Great for Knots
+#3 Thumper E501 Sport Percussion Massager Hand Held (Great for Knots)

-Like the Homedics HHP-350 in appearance and functionality, the Thumper E501 delivers percussion massage by way of two rotating, interchangeable heads.
+Like the Homedics HHP-350 in appearance and functionality, the Thumper E501 hand held massager delivers percussion massage by way of two rotating, interchangeable heads.

 This is quite effective on large muscle groups, especially for those who are very athletic, and it greatly improves circulation.
 You can control the speed of the massage, from 20 to 40 pulses delivered per second.